 Easy to make right?
 What is your favorite pancake flavor?
 Tell me in the comment box below.

 I hope you enjoy this recipe how to make vegan banana peanut butter pancakes?
-Made a recipe tag @thetortillachannel on Instagram.
+Made a recipe tag @thetortillachannel on Instagram or PIN on Pinterest.

 This is one great recipe that I am sharing today.
 Pancakes!
 Vegan banana peanut butter pancakes.
 Super yummy so lets get started!

 - 2 tbsp flaxseed grinded into flax meal

 - 2 tbsp warm water